zwerdlds/roopes/readme.md

 ![ropes project logo](promo/Logo.svg)

 Ropes is a Rust Object Oriented Programming Element System.
-This crate provides generic implementations for typical object-oriented patterns in Rust.
+This crate provides generic traits and implementations for typical object-oriented patterns in Rust.
-It is intended to be used as a cluster of utility classes for implementing OOP-architected executables, *in Rust!*.
+It is intended to be used as a cluster of utility classes for implementing OOP-architected executables -- *in Rust!*.

 ## Goals
 This package intends to meet the following criteria: